-You have to make sure your content is delivered on time whether you are marketing to newly graduated students or experienced candidates.
+You have to make sure your content is delivered on time.
+Be it the newly graduated or seasoned person, timely dissemination of information is the essence.
 For example, if you are targeting fresh graduates, be aware of the seasonal graduation month when launching a fresh graduate recruitment campaign.
 Another example is launching a hiring campaign in the fourth quarter of this year, targeting vacationers and travelers with mobile campaigns using content that’s easy to read while relaxing on the plane or on the beach.
 Is to do.
 By delivering this timely content, you can find the most active candidates at the beginning of the peak season.

 Let Last Year’s Numbers Guide You